 How to Get Around Iceland

 Iceland is a relatively easy country to get around, either driving yourself or you can take a tour.
-As I’ve said throughout the post, for part of our visit we took a self-drive tour with Iceland Travel, which included our accommodation and hire car (through Hertz), as well as a suggested itinerary.
+As I’ve said throughout the post, for part of our visit we took a self-drive tour with Iceland Travel, which included our accommodation and hire car, as well as a suggested itinerary.

-I’ll be writing a full post on that experience, but in brief, we can definitely recommend a self-drive tour as a great option for anyone visiting Iceland who is looking for a good value option that is both flexible and easy to sort out.
+I’ve written a full post on our experience with Iceland Travel which also includes planning tips, but in brief, we can definitely recommend a self-drive tour as a great option for anyone visiting Iceland who is looking for a good value option that is both flexible and easy to sort out.

 If you’re on a tight schedule and want to see as much as possible, and would prefer not to drive a car, Iceland Travel has a number of day tour options that offer great experiences at reasonable prices.